Exclusivity principle, Ramsey theory, and $n$-cycle PR boxes

-A $K_{17}$ for $k = 4$, a $K_{33}$ for $k = 5$, and more generally a $K_{2^k + 1}$ within $\Gamma^k$ is required to exhibit violation of E-principle. \Cref{theorem5} provides a range of $n$-cycle PR boxes that cannot witness violation with $k \geq 4$ copies.
-The proof utilises a result mentioned in the introduction of Ref.~\cite{day2017multicolour}, a recent paper that explored multi-colored Ramsey numbers of odd cycles Our \Cref{theorem5} relies on their result that a $k$ edge-colored $K_{2^k+1}$ must contain a monochromatic odd cycle.
-Since we have already fully characterized the cases $k = 2,3$, this result becomes relevant for $k \geq 4$.
-Building upon \Cref{Theorem 2}, which provides the size of the smallest odd cycle in the exclusivity graph of any $n$-cycle PR box, \Cref{theorem5} shows that for $n \geq 2^k + 2$ no $n$-cycle PR box leads to violation of E-principle with $k$ copies.
-This leaves open the range $6 \leq n \leq 2^k + 1$, for which we do not know whether $k$ copies are enough to violate the E-principle.
+Recall that a $K_{2^k + 1}$ within $\Gamma^k$ is required to exhibit violation of E-principle with $k$ copies.
+Our proof applies a result mentioned in the introduction of Ref.~\cite{day2017multicolour}, a recent work that explored multi-colored Ramsey numbers for odd cycles.
+It states that a $k$ edge-colored $K_{2^k+1}$ must contain a monochromatic odd cycle.
+We then leverage \Cref{Theorem 2}, which provides the size of the smallest odd cycle in the exclusivity graph of any $n$-cycle PR box, to obtain the bound.